 Cash Composition Contest

-In support of Financial Literacy Month, Michigan State University Extension and 4-H are coordinating the Cash Composition Contest.
-Youth residing in Michigan, age 9-13 as of (January 1, 2021) are encouraged to answer this year’s essay question (see below) with an essay of 300 words or less.
-Five finalists will be selected to go on to an interview round and be named this year’s Michigan Money Smart Youth Ambassadors.
-In this role, they will have opportunities to share their financial knowledge with others across the state and gain leadership skills.
+In support of Financial Literacy Month (April), Michigan State University Extension and 4-H are coordinating the Cash Composition Contest.
+Youth residing in Michigan, age 9-12 as of (January 1, 2023) are encouraged to answer this year’s essay question (see below) with an essay of 300 words or less.
+The 5 top scoring essays will each win $100 gift card thanks to the generous sponsorship by Extra Credit Union.

 Cash Composition Topic:

 What is the difference between a need and want?
 Discuss how you determine if something is a need or a want.
 How can you make sure you have enough money to get your needs and still enjoy some of your wants?
 Share how needs and wants might change throughout one's life?

 - Quality of Writing

 - Organization and Information

 - Grammar and Mechanics

 - Between 9-12 years of age (as of Jan 1, 2023) living in the state of Michigan.

 - Have knowledge of money management pillars of saving, spending, borrowing, and planning appropriate for age and grade level.